 SOCIO 633/ANTH 613: Gender, Power and International Development

 Procedures: One academic unit takes the lead and creates a proposal.
-This proposal must have all cross listed courses indicated and highlighted.
-This proposal must contain the faculty vote in favor of the proposed addition, change or removal for every department that has the course cross listed.
-Once these votes are obtained, this proposal will only route through the proposing academic unit’s college, without requiring college approval from every cross listed college.
+This proposal must have all cross-listed courses indicated and highlighted.
+This proposal must contain the faculty vote in favor of the proposed addition, change or removal for every department that has the course cross-listed.
+Once these votes are obtained, this proposal will only route through the proposing academic unit’s college, without requiring college approval from every cross-listedcollege.
 The proposal will then move to either GCAAC or FSAAC.

-In the event that not all academic units agree with the addition, change, or removal, the academic units are encouraged to propose that the cross listed courses become a separate course from each academic unit.
-An academic unit can create a proposal to separate a cross listed course without a departmental vote from the other departments where the course is cross listed.
+In the event that not all academic units agree with the addition, change, or removal, the academic units are encouraged to propose that the cross-listed courses become a separate course from each academic unit.
+An academic unit can create a proposal to separate a cross-listed course without a departmental vote from the other departments where the course is cross-listed.
 However, notification must occur.

 Dual-Listed Course(s):